etiennepinchon/magixjs-npm/README.md

 ## Create production version of your project
 ## (Will create copy of your project that will be minified and optimized)

-> magixjs clean
+> magix clean

-> magixjs build production
+> magix build production

 # About magix projects